 We would like to inform you that applicants with a Bachelor’s degree from China, Bangladesh, India, Egypt and Pakistan have to submit a GMAT (Graduate Management Admission Test) with at least 640 points with their application.
-Please find more information on the required GMAT Score for Master´s programs here.
-The new GMAT Focus edition will also be accepted with a score of at least 585.
+The new GMAT Focus edition will also be accepted with a score of 585 and a percentile ranking of at least 64,8%.
 For more information please click here.

 It is our primary goal to support students in the best possible way during their application process.
 If you have any questions or doubts regarding your application, please do not hesitate to contact us.
 We will be happy to assist you.

 For applicants from other countries, the GMAT remains optional.
 However, depending on the GMAT score, additional points will be awarded at the first stage of the assessment procedure.
 The changes will apply for applications for the winter semester 2023/24 and onwards.
 Please find further information in the info sheet “How does the assessment procedure work?”